cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/04-atom-staking.md

 The [Cosmos Hub](https://hub.cosmos.network) is the first among equals of Cosmos blockchains.
 ATOM is the native token of the Cosmos Hub, also called the staking token.
 You need some ATOM to be able to transact on the Cosmos Hub or to participate in the proof-of-stake (PoS) consensus.
 Because of its usefulness, some markets determine the ATOM price in common currencies.

-So let's get our feet wet.
-We are going to:
+So let's get your feet wet.
+You are going to:

 1. Get some ATOM.
 2. Participate in the consensus, thereby earning yield on our ATOMs while sleeping, or studying further.